 Older children – In incomplete fractures then a sling and swathe, a collar and cuff sling or a shoulder immobiliser can be used.

 Complete and moderately displaced fractures are better managed in a hanging U-slab.
 This uses gravity to decrease the deformity by relaxing the muscles and also improves the child’s comfort.
 Provided there is no radial nerve injury, the fracture can be reduced under procedural sedation to improve clinical alignment.
-After reduction, the child is placed in a U-slab or coaptation splint for 2 weeks.
-In the fracture clinic, they will then be reassessed and braced in a functional clamshell brace until approximately 4 weeks.
+After reduction, the child is placed in a U-slab or coaptation splint for two weeks.
+In the fracture clinic, they will then be reassessed and braced in a functional clamshell brace until approximately four weeks.

 Refer for orthopaedic assessment in ED if there are any of the following features present: